Mic92/blog/content/posts/nixos-tests.md

 This provides a great way to shorten the feedback loop as we execute commands on our virtual machines i.e. to dump logs or to check the content of files.

+When you run `nix flake check`, nix will run the test driver in its own build sandbox.
+The test driver provides an API for the test script to set up virtual machines and run a series of tests to check if the nixos modules are functioning as intended.
+However, it is also possible to start the test driver in a python REPL, which gives you an interactive shell where you can execute your code instead of the test script.
+This provides a great way to shorten the feedback loop as you can execute commands on the virtual machines to check logs or the content of files.

-To start our `hello-world-server` in interactive mode instead, we first need to build the test driver and than start it manually by also providing the `--interactive` flag.
+To start the `hello-world-server` test in interactive mode, you first need to build the test driver and then start it manually by providing the `--interactive` flag.

 ```
 # Here we assume that our test machine is running on `x86_64-linux`, adjust this to your own architecture)